Speaking Sound Doctrine

 Revelation 1:11 saying, "I am the Alpha and the Omega, the First and the Last," and, "What you see, write in a book and send it to the seven churches which are in Asia: to Ephesus, to Smyrna, to Pergamos, to Thyatira, to Sardis, to Philadelphia, and to Laodicea."

 Though God alone established the church in the general sense, local churches are started by men in accordance with a divinely revealed pattern.
 Scripture describes how the very first gospel preachers went from Jerusalem to Judea and Samaria, just as the Lord had instructed (Acts 1:8; 8:1, 5, 40).
 As believers obeyed, they started churches throughout Judea, Galilee, and Samaria (Acts 9:22, 31).
 These preachers eventually took the gospel to the whole world (Acts 13:2-5, 14, 49; 14:21), setting up more churches everywhere, exhorting each one and appointing elders in every church (Acts 14:21-23).
 Thus, they established local churches here and there.
 New local churches are started today by following this same pattern.
 The gospel is like seed.
 If you sow pumpkin seeds, you will produce pumpkins.
 If you sow the word of God, you will produce local churches (Matthew 13:3-23; 1 Peter 1:23).
 Encyclopedias state that that the church of Christ originates in the reformation efforts of Barton W. Stone and Alexander Campbell (circa 1800), but this is untrue.
-These men were calling for a return to scripture for religious authority.
+These men were only calling for a return to scripture for religious authority.

 Bear in mind that although a man may start a new local church, it is not the church of that man; it is still the church of Christ.
 To illustrate, suppose a man named Smith invents a new machine.
 He first imagines it, then draws the complete fabrication plans, writes detailed specifications, builds it, and calls it a Smith-machine.
 Now suppose Mr. Smith reveals these plans and specifications to Mr. Jones, who likewise builds one, perfectly following the original plans and specifications.
 In doing so, he has built nothing more or less than another Smith-machine.
 Smith is still the one who invented it, designed it, and originated it.
 However, if Jones decides not to follow the original plans but augments, diminishes, or otherwise alters the plans, it is no longer a genuine Smith-machine but something else.
 Now if he calls it also a Smith-machine, it is actually a fraud.
 This follows natural rules of logical reasoning.